 Question: "Why should we study the Old Testament?"

-Without the Old Testament we would miss out on numerous detailed prophecies that could only have come true if the Bible is God's word, not man's (see the major and minor prophets) (e.g., Daniel 7 and following chapters).
-These prophecies give specific details about the rise and fall of nations, how they will fall, if they will rise again, which powers would be next to emerge, who the major players would be (Cyrus, Alexander the Great, etc.), and what would happen to their kingdoms when those players died.
-These detailed prophecies are so accurate that skeptics charge they had to have been written after the fact.
+The Old Testament records numerous detailed prophecies that could only have come true if the Bible is Godís Word, not manís (e.g., Daniel 7 and the following chapters).
+Danielís prophecies give specific details about the rise and fall of nations.
+These prophecies are so accurate, in fact, that skeptics choose to believe they were written after the fact.

 We should study the Old Testament because of the countless lessons it contains for us.
 By observing the lives of the characters of the Old Testament, we find guidance for our own lives.
 We are exhorted to trust God no matter what (Daniel 3).
 We learn to stand firm in our convictions (Daniel 1) and to await the reward of faithfulness (Daniel 6).
 We learn it is best to confess sin early and sincerely instead of shifting blame (1 Samuel 15).
 We learn not to toy with sin, because it will find us out (Judges 13—16).
 We learn that our sin has consequences not only for ourselves but for our loved ones (Genesis 3) and, conversely, that our good behavior has rewards for us and those around us (Exodus 20:5–6).

 A study of the Old Testament also helps us understand prophecy.
 The Old Testament contains many promises that God will yet fulfill for the Jewish nation.
 The Old Testament reveals such things as the length of the Tribulation, how Christís future 1,000-year reign fulfills His promises to the Jews, and how the conclusion of the Bible ties up the loose ends that were unraveled in the beginning of time.